konstantin890/middle-school-mayhem/README.md

 The latest Game Design document can be seen [here](https://docs.google.com/document/d/1DllwcWYLOqMZQ1HEUpGKeBd2NRvdYlN2u0L4sgm_heM/edit?usp=sharing).

 ## Repository & Project status
-Currently, the project is under active development and is expected to complete by the end of October.
-The game will remain free-to-play and open-source.
 The project is considered completed and is in End of Life (EoL).
 The latest version 1.1 contains the final features and improvements.
 There could be future releases which address critical bugs that break the game completely (if any).

 More about the project state can be read in the [Game Design Document (GDD)](https://docs.google.com/document/d/1DllwcWYLOqMZQ1HEUpGKeBd2NRvdYlN2u0L4sgm_heM/edit?usp=sharing).